 Järvi has ongoing guest conducting engagements with the following orchestras: London Symphony Orchestra (with whom he performs regularly and exclusively in London and has toured the USA, Europe and Asia), Staatskapelle Dresden, Bayerische Rundfunk Symphony Orchestra, NDR Hamburg, Frankfurt Radio Symphony Orchestra, Orchestre National de France, Orchestre de Paris, Accademia Nazionale di Santa Cecilia Rome, National Symphony Orchestra (Washington D.C), the Minnesota Orchestra, Sydney Symphony and NHK Symphony Japan.

 As a recording artist Järvi has more than 30 albums to his credit.
 He has been honored with a Swedish Grammy for ‘Best Opera Performance’, German Record Critics Prize for ‘Best Album’, a Grammy nomination and a BBC Record Award nomination.
-Kristjan Järvi records exclusively for SONY, releasing two albums this season on the label- “Carmina Burana” and “Cloud Atlas Symphony”, both with the MDR Leipzig Radio Symphony Orchestra.
-The Cloud Atlas Symphony marks Kristjan’s continued work in film music, having recorded the soundtrack the Hollywood film Cloud Atlas with MDR.
+Kristjan Järvi records for Sony and Naïve.
+Two albums, released with Sony in 2012, were “Carmina Burana” and “Cloud Atlas Symphony”, both with the MDR Leipzig Radio Symphony Orchestra.
+The Cloud Atlas Symphony marks Järvi’s continued work in film music, having recorded the soundtrack the Hollywood film Cloud Atlas with MDR.